nathtiekk/tp/docs/UserGuide.md

 **I:** I'm unable to delete a person from the address book.

-**A:** Ensure that the index is correct and that the person exists in the address book.
+**A:** Ensure that the index is correct and that the index exists in the address book.

 **I:** I'm unable to clear all entries from the address book.